SecuritySynapse/security-summit-project-update/writing/update.md

 - [] Furnished a demonstration of project feasibility through explained code
 - [] Overviewed at least one empirical result from your preliminary experiments
 - [] Gave a list of tasks that you plan to complete after the status update
-- [] Explained how the project will help you to achieve learning outcomes
+- [] Explained how the project has helped you to achieve learning outcomes
-- [] Suggested improvement for upcoming modules in the computer security course
-- [] Revised and extended the topic outlined in the prior project proposal

 ### Project Update